Board & Governance

 Attila Jurecska, Portland, OR

 Attila is an R&D engineer at Mentor Graphics, a business of Siemens.
 He earned his first MS in Electrical Engineering and Computer Science in Budapest, Hungary and his second MS in Informatics in Milan, Italy.
 He conducted research at UC Berkeley and has worked in R&D all over the world.
 A true desert lover, Attila lives part time in Summer Lake, Oregon, and part time in Portland.
 Among his many interests are astrophotography, hiking, sharing his expert cuisine with others, and appreciating fine wine.

-Lori Noack, Oakland, CA and Portland, OR
+Lori Noack, Summer Lake and Portland, OR

 Lori brings with her significant nonprofit and development experience, notably her seven years as the executive director of the Sunriver Music Festival.
 She currently serves on the Board of and helps produce “In A Landscape,” a concert series that takes pianist Hunter Noack, her son, and his grand piano to remote locations for free concerts.
 Noack’s previous professional positions include Executive Director of the Afghan Women’s Writing Project, an international program for women in Afghanistan that includes both online and local writing workshops in seven Afghan provinces and Midsummer Mozart Festival in San Francisco.

 Becky Hatfield Hyde, Beatty, OR